Train Hopping 101

 Before I go over any of this information about train hopping I just want to clearly state the following:

 DISCLAIMER: RIDING FREIGHT TRAINS IS DANGEROUS.
-I HIGHLY DISCOURAGE ANYONE FROM DOING THIS AS A MODE OF ALTERNATIVE TRAVEL.
+I HIGHLY DISCOURAGE ANYONE FROM TRAIN HOPPING AS A MODE OF ALTERNATIVE TRAVEL.
 I WILL NOT BE HELD LIABLE FOR ANY INHERENT CHARGES, INJURY AND/OR DEATH IF YOU CHOOSE TO TRESPASS ON THE RAILROADS.
 With that said stick to hitchhiking, tramping or bicycle touring.

 The Hobo Ethical Code